alanwilter/GenEditID/planning.md

 ## layout data template
 file `data/templatesYYYYMMDD_GEPXXXXX.xlsx`

+#### Done
 - ANNE (2) [x] we don't need 'barcode_size' in SequencingLibraryContent
   - remove it everywhere from model, template and loader
 - ANNE (2) [x] in tab GuideMismatches: 'regions' would better be 'number_of_mismatches', and 'mismatches' should be 'number_of_offtargets'
 - ANNE (2) [x] in Project: change 'institute' to 'affiliation'

 ## data model (model.py)
+- ANNE (.) [ ] check that codes associated to classes are not in script but put back in class functions
+- ANNE (?) [ ] Add donor table: sequence, start, end on forward and excision sequence

+#### Done
 - ANNE (2) [x] add 'cell_pool' to ExperimentLayout
 - ANNE (2) [x] add (editable) comments on projects
 - ANNE (2) [x] Add column in mutation_summary for found in both variant callers VH, V-, -H, or V?
 - ANNE (2) [x] Add column in mutation_summary for frameshift yes/no
 - ANNE (2) [x] add column in mutation_summary for score
 - ANNE (2) [x] Add mismatches table for guides: is_coding_region, regions, mismatches
-- ANNE (2) [ ] Add donor table: sequence, start, end on forward and excision sequence
-- ANNE     [ ] Add 'project_type' ('knockin', 'knockout') to Project.
+- ANNE (3) [x] Add 'project_type' ('knock-in', 'knock-out') to Project.
-- ANNE (2) [ ] check that codes associated to classes are not in script but put back in class functions
+- ANNE (3) [x] update database diagram

 ## loader
-- ANNE (3) [ ] calculate mutation_summary score and load
-- ANNE (3) [ ] add values for variant_caller_presence
-- ANNE (2) [x] add values for has_frameshift
-- ANNE (2) [x] load guide mismatches
 - ANNE (3) [ ] Add checks and error messages to ensure layouts are correct (e.g. in ExperimentLayout, a .content_type "wild-type" cannot have a guide associated), and a .content_type "empty" should not have anything else associated other than well position, a "sample" should have all values (cell_line, clone, guide, replicate).
 - [ ] In the loader, *ProteinAbundanceLoader* class, change file type from '.csv' to '.txt' (or it looks like extension is not used in the loader, only sep?).
 It's a tab-delimited file anyway, so this way we can keep it consistent with the growth data .txt extension.
 I am doing the documentation of protein and growth file formats and noting this down.
+The extension does not matter for the loader, it only needs to be the same format.
+We use the csv library to load the file and specify the delimiter to be tab.
+If we were renaming these files to .txt, we will need to update the loading scripts used to populate the database in `shell/` directory.
 - [ ] In the loader, it may be better to calculate 'hour' from the timestamp.
 I'll talk to the incucyte techs about this, so don't change anything just yet.

+#### Done
+- ANNE (3) [x] calculate mutation_summary score and load
+- ANNE (3) [x] add values for variant_caller_presence
+- ANNE (2) [x] add values for has_frameshift
+- ANNE (2) [x] load guide mismatches

 ## sequencing analysis pipeline (later)
 - CHANDU (3) [ ] genome coordinates.
 The user is using hg19 coordinates for primers and guides.
 We need a script to translate these coordinates to hg18.